When 26 Properties Divide a Family: Legal Ownership vs Beneficial Interest in Singapore

 While the facts were specific to that family, the legal lessons are broadly relevant.

-Legal Title vs Beneficial Ownership
+Legal Ownership vs Beneficial Interest in Singapore

 Under Singapore law, the name on a property title is not always determinative.